 According to a treaty drawn by the British in 1959, Both Egypt and Sudan have formal entitlement to the river's flow and the other upstream countries have no such entitlement.

 The Nile is the lifeblood of both Sudan and Egypt and that treaty was intended to make sure the two countries are not cut off from the supply of water.
-In both Sudan and Egypt, the biggest part of the population lives around the Nile and depend on it for their livelihood.
+In both Sudan and Egypt, the biggest part of the population lives around the Nile and depends on it for their livelihood.

 Besides the hydro-politics of the treaty, every country owns its part of the Nile and can use it within the bounds of the treaty - not deny other people the water.